rcbops/rpc-gating/docs/rpc_aio_leapfrog.md

 ##### Ztrigger

-This determines what triggers the job, a PR via GitHub (github-pull-request) or a periodic triggered by the cron scheduled passed to *timed*.
-Periodic jobs can be started on demand and allow the parameters to be tuned before running and is used to validate that the code in the branch is still valid and passes.
+This determines what triggers the job, a PR via GitHub *github-pull-request* or a periodic triggered by the cron scheduled passed to *timed*.
+Periodic jobs allow for the parameters to be tuned before running and are used to validate that the code in the branch is still valid and passes.

 #### Excludes